KnowYourDNA is reader-supported. This means we may receive a commission when you buy something from one of the links on this page.

 Cats have been domesticated companions to humans for centuries, evidenced by a strong bond between people and cats worldwide.

 This relationship started 4,000 years ago when farmers near Eastern Mediterranean storehouses allowed wild cats to act as mousers.
-As the cats bred with wildcats, tame kittens were born, forming a relationship of interdependence1 over time.
+As the cats bred with wildcats, tame kittens were born, forming a relationship of interdependence over time.1

 Know Your DNA Reviews